Trust in the Lord with all your heart, and do not lean on your own understanding. Proverbs 3:5

 The Death and Burial of Sarah

 1 Sarah lived 127 years.
 This was the length of Sarah’s life.
 2 Sarah died in Kiriath Arba (also called Hebron), in the land of Canaan.
-Abraham came to mourn for Sarah, and to weep for her.
-3 Abraham rose up from before his dead wife and spoke to the Hittites, saying, 4 “I am a stranger and a foreigner living among you.
-Provide me with a possession of burial property among you, that I may bury my dead out of sight.”
+Abraham came to mourn for Sarah and to weep for her.
+3 Abraham rose up from before his dead wife and spoke to the Hittites, saying, 4 “I am a stranger and a foreigner living among you, but sell me a plot of burial property among you, that I may bury my dead out of sight.”

 5 The Hittites answered Abraham, saying to him, 6 “Hear us, my lord.
 You are a prince of God among us.
 Bury your dead in the best of our tombs.
 None of us will withhold from you his tomb.
 Bury your dead.”